NOTE: Blog updated in February 2021 with additional influence marketing examples

 And support through fund-raisers can even get their community as retailers.

-An innovative way of doing this is how sparkling water beverage bubly partnered with Autism Speaks Canada (ASC) to raise funds to increase understanding and acceptance of autism in the community.
+An innovative way of doing this is how sparkling water beverage Bubly partnered with Autism Speaks Canada (ASC) to raise funds to increase understanding and acceptance of autism in the community.

-Exercise your Brand
+12 – Exercise your Brand

 Lululemon Athletica, a high-end yoga pants maker, does this better not only to sustain their market but to influence the need for the usability of their brand.
-Where their yoga pants can be pricey, they made yoga classes free and lead by instructors from local studios in the community

-Team Up to Expand Collections
+13 – Team Up to Expand Collections

-Winter, spring, summer or fall shouldn’t only be the collections for your product offerings.
+Winter, spring, summer, or fall shouldn’t only be the collections for your product offerings.

 This is particularly true for some clothing and toy brands.